 Many developing countries around the world do not have access to affordable, lifesaving medicines.
 To achieve Sustainable Development Goal 3: “Ensure healthy lives and promote well-being for all, at all ages”, essential medicines must be affordable.
 Patents are intended to reward innovation, but they can sometimes contribute to significant gaps in ensuring access to quality, appropriate, affordable, safe and effective medicines and technologies, particularly in lower-resource countries.

-These licenses permit pharmaceutical manufacturers to produce and distribute generic versions of patented medicines for developing countries that increase competition and help bring prices down.
+These licenses permit other pharmaceutical manufacturers to produce generic versions of patented medicines for developing countries that increase competition and help bring prices down.
 Licences also provide the freedom to develop new treatments, such as paediatric formulations and fixed-dose combinations.
 Competition among many manufacturers also brings prices down.
 MPP’s work on voluntary licenses for HIV, tuberculosis and hepatitis C is entirely funded by Unitaid.

 “We are running the biggest antiretroviral therapy programme in the whole world.
 We would not have been able to do so if not for generics.
 Companies are now willing to give voluntary licenses for others to manufacture generics.